 West Malvern Road

-The Sugarloaf Café opened when Regents Theological College moved to West Malvern.
-Situated in the Arts Centre, on the path that leads to the Worcestershire Beacon and Malvern Hills, it is unique as a café and shop, and as a place for students and people from the surrounding village to meet and relax.
-It has become a hub for everyone who knows the area, and a base point for the many walkers who love the surrounding hills.
+The Sugarloaf Café and shop opened when Regents Theological College moved to West Malvern.
+Situated in the college Arts Centre, on the path that leads to the Worcestershire Beacon and Malvern Hills, it is unique as a café and shop.
+It’s also a place for students and people from the surrounding village to meet and relax.
+The Sugarloaf has become a hub for everyone who knows the area, and a base for the many walkers who love the surrounding hills.

 Elim Conference Centre

 The Elim Conference Centre offers a perfect combination of superb conferencing facilities and excellent accommodation.
-It is spectacularly located in the same country house and estate as Regents, on the western slopes of the Malvern Hills.
+It is spectacularly located in the same country house and estate as Regents Theological College, on the western slopes of the Malvern Hills.
 The Centre is surrounded by its own 35 acre woodland, with far reaching views across Herefordshire, towards mid Wales.

 Conference facilities include two comfortable ground floor conference rooms – the Worcester and Hereford suites, with an adjoining coffee lounge.
-Worcester can be set up for a maximum of 65 people, and includes a projector, two large screen TV’s, a DVD player, tea and coffee, and an Apple TV; Hereford can accommodate a maximum of 25, and includes a projector, tea and coffee, and a DVD player.
+The Worcester Suite can be set up for a maximum of 65 people, and two large screen TV’s, a DVD player, tea and coffee; the Hereford Suite can accommodate a maximum of 25, and includes a projector, tea and coffee, and a DVD player.
 We also have a Board Room, seating 16; and can provide flip-charts, white boards and lecterns in any of the rooms you are using.
-As part of the complex, there is a theatre (seating 260), a heated outdoor swimming pool and a gym.
+As part of the complex, there is also a theatre (seating 260), and an outdoor heated swimming pool and a gym.

 The Centre is available throughout the year, and can accommodate 62 people in 32 bedrooms, which are located on the 2nd and 3rd floor.
 There are 30 doubles (which can also be made up as twin-bedded), and 2 singles.
-All have en-suite showers, tea and coffee making facilities, free WiFi, and TV’s.
+All have en suite showers, tea and coffee making facilities, free WiFi, and TV’s.
 The dining room is on the 1st floor within the Centre itself, where breakfast, lunch and dinner are served, with coffee and tea available throughout the day.
 There is another coffee lounge next to the dining room, which can also be booked as part of your schedule.
-Two lifts connect all floors.
+A lift connects all floors.

-As the Conference Centre is part of Regents Theological College, other accommodation is available on-site, most with en-suite bath and shower rooms.
-These rooms are available during the summer holidays, and provide accommodation with a further 63 beds.
+As the Conference Centre is part of Regents Theological College, other accommodation is available onsite, most with en suite bath and shower rooms.
+These rooms are also available during the summer holidays, and provide accommodation with a further 63 beds.

-The dedicated on-site Conference team prides itself in providing a relaxed, welcoming environment, with customer service key to their success.
+The dedicated onsite conference team prides itself in continuing to provide a relaxed, welcoming environment, with customer service key to their success.